 What Causes Foot Blisters?

-Heat, moisture and friction are generally the cause of blisters.
-Blisters can also form from fungal infections, allergic reactions, and burns.
+Heat, moisture and friction are generally the cause of foot blisters.
+They can also form from fungal infections, allergic reactions, and burns.

-Because of a condition called neuropathy, or nerve damage, diabetes often are unable to detect a burn because there is no pain.
+Because of a condition called neuropathy, or nerve damage, diabetics often are unable to detect a burn because there is no pain.